Why Pixel Density Matters for High-Resolution Monitors

 How to Use the PPI Calculator

-Our PPI calculator uses the Pythagorean theorem to determine pixel density based on three inputs: horizontal resolution, vertical resolution, and diagonal screen size.
-Here's how to use it effectively:
+Our PPI calculator uses the Pythagorean theorem to determine pixel density from three inputs: horizontal resolution, vertical resolution, and diagonal screen size.
+Here's how to use it effectively.

 Step 1: Find Your Display Specifications